Nadja Verena Marcin, How to undress..., Titelbild

 PRESS

-Rachel Bishop and Sarah Francis, “Incredibly sexist 1930s reconstructions instruct women how to ‘UNDRESS PROPERLY’ for their husbands,” London Mirror, April 6, 2017.
+Rachel Bishop and Sarah Francis, “Incredibly sexist 1930s reconstructions instruct women how to ‘UNDRESS PROPERLY’ for their husbands,” London Mirror, London, April 6, 2017.

 CREDITS